liushuyu6666/Knowledge/System_Design/README.md

 Consequences arise: If you want the nodes in both partitions to remain available and serve requests, data consistency cannot be guaranteed as the partitions cannot exchange data.
 Alternatively, if you prioritize data consistency, one partition may need to be isolated and unavailable for changes.

 Another way to articulate the CAP theorem is by stating that you can only choose two out of the three components simultaneously.
 To maintain both consistency and availability, the goal is to avoid network partitions.
-However, network partitions are often considered a prerequisite。
+However, network partitions are often considered a prerequisite.

+# throughput